BrightspaceUILabs/edit-in-place/README.md

 - `size`(Number): length of the input
 - `maxlength`(Number): imposes an upper character limit
 - `readonly`(Boolean): The label will behave like a simple text element if true.
+- `allowEmpty` (Boolean): Allows for empty string to be saved.
+Otherwise, component will disable save functionality until there is text.

 **Events:**